 Additional testing information

-- For more information on clinical description and laboratory diagnosis of influenza including a testing algorithm, click here.
+- CDC Information for Clinicians on Influenza Virus Testing webpage. for more information on clinical description and laboratory diagnosis of influenza, including a testing algorithm

 Sentinel influenza surveillance testing

-- Some clinicians participate in a sentinel surveillance system with VDH by collecting samples for confirmatory influenza testing at the state public health laboratory.
+Some clinicians participate in VDH’s sentinel surveillance program by collecting samples for confirmatory influenza testing at the state public health laboratory.
 These specimens help characterize the strains that are circulating in the community.
-For information on sentinel surveillance testing for public health, click here.
+If you would like to participate in sentinel surveillance, please contact your district epidemiologist or the VDH influenza surveillance coordinator at email@example.com.

 Resources for Long-Term Care Facilities (Including Assisted Living Facilities)